About the course

 Applicants are strongly advised to visit the Medical Sciences Graduate School website to help them identify the most suitable course and supervisors.

-Admission to the MSc by Research is highly competitive.
-The MSc by Research programme will provide you with strong training in the environment and a broad range of research areas and supervisor expertise.
-Previous research topics include:
+Admission to the DPhil is highly competitive.
+The DPhil programme provides you with a strong training environment and a broad range of research areas and supervisor expertise.
+Previous research topics (student background in square brackets) include:

-- The evaluation and expansion of methodologies relating to the reporting and analyses of intermediate test results: improving the clinical utility of diagnostic research
+- Rhe evaluation and expansion of methodologies relating to the reporting and analyses of intermediate test results: improving the clinical utility of diagnostic research [statistician]

 - DPhil in Primary Health Care